-This budget option on the banks of the Talek River overlooks the plains and its location in the north end of the reserve gives it easy access to all the game areas.
+This budget option on the banks of the Talek River overlooks the plains and its location on the northeastern boundary of the reserve gives it easy access to all the game areas.
 You'll stay in a safari tent or stone-and-thatch chalet, both furnished in African ethnic themes, but you should try for a tent with a river view; be sure to have taken your malaria muti (muti is the generic African word for medicine).
-Both tents and chalets are en suite and have small verandas or balconies.
+Both tents and chalets are en suite and have small verandas

 Masai Mara Reserve, Kenya